 At OutLine we run a rainbow peer support line which is available at 0800 OUTLINE, and a webchat support service, available at outline.org.nz, between 6pm-9pm every evening.
 We invite people across Aotearoa to call us to speak to a trained volunteer from the rainbow community, who can offer peer support and help talk things through.

 We’re looking for volunteers who can commit to at least one 3-hour shift per month as a call taker for our support line, and who can commit to attending a monthly upskilling/clinical supervision forum either in person or via Zoom.
+You can volunteer remotely from anywhere in Aotearoa.

 Volunteering for OutLine involves a few key things: